 James Cham: … Let me just say one quick thing about that, though.

-Michael Krigsman: Mhmm.
+Michael Krigsman: Uh huh.

 James Cham: It is hard, though, for the ethicists, and for the public policy people to talk about this right now, in part because even managers on the ground don’t totally understand how things are changing.
 And, in some ways, one of my biggest side projects is this effort to connect economists with actual practitioners right now in machine learning and MI [machine intelligence] because their understandings are totally different.
-Practitioners would actually benefit from talking to economists and people who have theory, but [to] the folks who have theory, the theories need to change based on what’s actually happening on the ground and there’s actually still a huge disconnect at this point.
+Practitioners would actually benefit from talking to economists and people who have theory.
+But the folks who have theory, the theories need to change based on what’s actually happening on the ground and there’s actually still a huge disconnect at this point.

 Michael Krigsman: You’re trying to connect economists who are focused on machine intelligence technologies to, when you say “practitioners,” how do you define the practitioner in this case?